 After walking around the pond and its beach (1km), you cross Frensham Common via a low hill with views (1km) to the equally picturesque Frensham Little Pond (NT).
 The Frensham ponds were artificially created by a 13th Century Bishop of Winchester to provide fish for his supper when visiting nearby Farnham Castle.

 The middle : Devil's Jumps and Hankley Common (or a shortcut to Tilford)

-If you have been swimming, a short cut follows a broad track through woods to the lunch stop at Tilford, this misses out.
+If you have been swimming, a short cut follows a broad track through woods to the lunch stop at Tilford, otherwise.

 The main route from Frensham Little Pond takes you south across the heather-filled common (2 km) to climb one of the three Devil's Jumps (small hills with some local mythology - apparently, the Devil used to amuse himself by leaping from one to another).

 From the summit is a short but highly recommended "out and back" option to visit a woodland Sculpture Park.
-If you visit it however, you wont have time to complete the walk, so will need to take...
+If you visit it however, you won't have time to complete the walk, so will need to take one of the...

 A fairly strenuous walk in a beautiful part of the North Downs